First off, thanks again for your enthusiasm and feedback!

 How screened does compost need to be?
 Is there a screen in the unit?

-While fine, dry material ensures optimum spreading, we're refining an agitator system to help break down any clumps in the compost being applied.
-We will be developing a YouTube video to demonstrate a variety of conditions including grassy material
+While fine, dry material ensures optimum spreading, we're refining an agitator system to prevent bridging in the hopper

 Will this scoop compacted earth?

 We've designed the Self-Loading Compost Spreader to scoop materials with minimal compaction.

 How much will it hold?

 Our current design has a maximum capacity of 1.2 cubic yards.
 We calculated capacity based on 3 point hitch capacities common to market gardening

 Our testing was done mostly with a Kubota L4150 with 3525 lb. end of arm lift capacity.
 To find tractor 3 point hitch end of arm weight capacity, please consult your manual or tractor manufacturer.
 If you're researching tractors, we've found tractordata.com great as a quick reference

 Can this be used for 'Spot Composting' or 'Precision Composting'?